dmkgll/dmkgll/index.md

 layout: default
 ---

 This is the website of Deryk Makgill.
-I write and do research here about Bitcoin mostly.
+It's a new site, not an update of my old blog, and I plan to write and do research here about Bitcoin.

 ### Categories...